UpLib/Liberland/README.md

-(You may have arrived here redirected from xxx.liberland.be, that's how it's intended.)

 <b>Workspace and miscelleanous notes about Liberland and the Liberland project.</b>

 <b>Warning : all documents here are drafts and must be treated as such </b>